pkmn/engine/src/lib/gen1/README.md

 - **Rage**: Rage boosts should still result in burn/paralysis [stat modification errors](https://pkmn.cc/bulba-glitch-1#Stat_modification_errors) but don't on Pokémon Showdown.
   Furthermore, Pokémon Showdown only builds Rage for Disable/Explosion (hit/miss) when attacking into a Substitute instead of all moves.
+Pokémon Showdown also implements the [Rage and Thrash / Petal Dance accuracy bug]( https://www.youtube.com/watch?v=NC5gbJeExbs) incorrectly, as the accuracy only gets written when the volatile is present which can lead to incorrect accuracy values on turns where Rage is used on the same turn as a move which modifies accuracy or evasion.
 - **Thrash** / **Petal Dance**: once a Pokémon is locked into a thrashing move they will lose all speed ties on Pokémon Showdown (due to the fact that if they win the speed tie their action will then get "changed" and inserted back into the queue after their opponent's action).
+Pokémon Showdown also implements accuracy incorrectly, as covered above.
 - **Freeze** / **Sleep**: Pokémon Showdown requires a move to be selected when a Pokémon is frozen or sleeping and uses that in the event that the status is removed while on the cartridge no selection is possible and no turn exists for the thawed/woken Pokémon to act except in the case of